calmdown539/SaCal/README.md

 │   └── scripts/             # Multimodal extraction and multitask dataset creation
 │
 ├── mymodel/                 # Model definitions
 │   ├── fusion_model.py      # Model architecture
+│   ├── design_choices.py    # Model architecture of design choices
-│   ├── module.py            # Architecture of modules used in fusion_model.py, e.g., Transformer or MoE
+│   ├── module.py            # Architecture of modules used in fusion_model.py, e.g., CoS-Fuser
 │   └── graph_MMoE.py        # Definition of Task-to-Module Graph and MTL
+│   └── my_MMoE.py           # Definition of MoE and MMoE to replace Task-to-Module Graph for MTL │   └── module_dc.py         # Architecture of modules used in design_choices, e.g., Transformer or MoE-Fuser
 │
 └── baselines/               # Baselines
     ├── FlexCare/            # Implementation of FlexCare